 Covenanted areas are required to be re-vegetated consistent with the wider landscape enhancement programme.
-The purpose of this is to:
+The purpose of

 - Protect (from development) and maintain steep southern - " Visually protect ridge lines - " Extend areas of (re) vegetation to be vested.

 Larger lots are principally located on the two knolls to the east of the main neighbourhood concentration.